Best hikes in Costa Rica: our top picks

 5. Estación Biológica Pocosol, Monteverde

-This two-day trek from Monteverde to the research station on the eastern edge of the Bosque Eterno de los Niños, Costa Rica’s largest private reserve, is arguably one of the best hikes in Costa Rica for adventure.
+This two-day trek from Monteverde to the research station on the eastern edge of the Bosque Eterno de los Niños, Costa Rica’s largest private reserve, is one of the best Costa Rica adventure tours, and one of the country’s best hikes for thrill-seekers.

 It’s real bushwhacking stuff, on unmarked trails (pumas have been spotted around the refuge where you spend the night).
 You must be escorted by two fully equipped, armed rangers trained in first aid.